-This scholarship program is designed to empower UC Berkeley upper division students who identify as women and are majoring in STEM through mentorship and some scholarship support.
+This scholarship program is designed to empower UC Berkeley upper division female STEM students through mentorship, scholarship support, and access to a variety of opportunities.

 Increasing the Number of Women in STEM - Creating Leaders

-This is a one year experience where Scholars are matched with a high-level industry mentor and for the academic year.
-In addition, they also receive advising, some scholarship support, and LinkedIn coaching.
-Some additional opportunities may include a faculty mentored research experience, professional headshots, travel to professional development and/or research conferences.
+This is a one year experience where Scholars are matched with a high-level industry mentor and for the academic year and receive scholarship support.
+Scholars have access to additional opportunities which may include faculty mentored research, professional development grants, access to our Cal NERDS Student Center, and additional resources and training (such as empowerment coaching, leadership development, and/or career planning).
 These experiences may help to solidify their next step in their STEM career trajectory.

 - LGTBQ, Military Veterans, System Impacted, Transfer, and Disabled students are encouraged to apply.

-- STEM major taking upper-division classes (with at least one semester completed at UC Berkeley).
-We are not targeting Sophomores that have additional units.
+- Registered UC Berkeley female STEM majors taking upper-division classes (with at least one semester completed at UC Berkeley)

 Bergeron Mentors Highlights

 Mentors are paired with mentees based on areas of interest (physics, chemistry, biotech, computer science, etc.).
 Often this relationship goes beyond graduation as these role models become part of the mentee’s network of support.
-Both Sandra and Doug Bergeron make time to be involved in the interview selection process and engage with their scholars throughout the year.
+Sandra Bergeron makes time to be involved in the interview selection process and engages with the scholars throughout the year.

 - Dr. Shiva Malek hosted Silver Alkhafaji at a Genentech summer internship.